Ayaz Soomro: Political career

 Soomro joined Peoples Students Federation during his student life and began his political career as counselor of the Municipal Committee Larkana in 1987.

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-37 (Larkana-III) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-37 (Larkana-III) in the 2002 Pakistani general election.
 He obtained 29,187 votes and defeated Ameer Bux Bhutto, a candidate of the National Alliance.

-He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-37 (Larkana-III) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-37 (Larkana-III) in the 2008 Pakistani general election.
 He received 40,770 votes and defeated Ameer Bux Bhutto.
 In April 2008, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Qaim Ali Shah and was made Provincial Minister of Sindh for Law, with the additional ministerial portfolio of Parliamentary Affairs, Sports and Youth Affairs.
 In March 2011, he was made Provincial Minister of Sindh for Law with the additional ministerial portfolio of Parliamentary Affairs.
 In November 2011, he was made Provincial Minister for Jail.
 In November 2012, he was allocated the additional ministerial portfolios of housing and livestock.

-He was elected to the National Assembly of Pakistan as a candidate of PPP from Constituency NA-204 (Larkana-I) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PPP from Constituency NA-204 (Larkana-I) in the 2013 Pakistani general election.
 He received 50,118 votes and defeated a candidate of Pakistan Muslim League (F).